 Select a an exam type

-Minimum requirements A first class or good 2:1 honours degree (or equivalent from overseas Universities) in Psychology or containing Psychology as a major component.
-Successful applicants should be able to demonstrate their interest in and commitment to a career in mental healthcare
+A first class or good 2:1 honours degree (usually 65% or over, or equivalent from overseas universities) in Psychology or containing Psychology as a major component.
+Successful applicants should be able to demonstrate their interest in, and commitment to, a career in mental health care.

 Students living in